 Important note regarding InAppBillingService (Android Unity only)

 syncPurchases method to record it in RevenueCat.
+Failure to do so will result in no purchases being recorded.

 // Called any time a purchase or restore // is successful in your existing code Purchases.sharedInstance.syncPurchases()